 Grief is a normal and natural emotional response and Ann Wilson and her funeral directors have been there since 1995 to assist families on the Peninsula and Sydney's Northern Beaches in their time of emotional need.

-Ann and her funeral directors understand that grief caused by the loss of a loved one can lead to an all consuming sadness.
+Grief caused by the loss of a loved one can lead to an all consuming sadness.
 Coping with this loss often requires a substantial emotional and physical effort and can sometimes be overwhelming.

 When faced with a major life challenge, it is normal for a person to experience a wide range of physical and emotional responses.
 This includes numbness, denial, confusion, shock, sadness, yearning, anger, despair and guilt.
 These are all common emotional responses for a person in grief.